FAQs

 What determines how many straws can be withdrawn for a single breeding?
 Is this number in any way dependent on the total number of straws on hand for an individual breed?

-Have any decisions been made as to what type of paperwork will be required for a breeder to apply for withdrawal of straws?
+What type of paperwork will be required for a breeder to apply for withdrawal of straws?

 2. Legal disclaimers